natalieagus/50002-2022/_notes/a_basicsofinformation.md

 ## Post Conclusion
-<span style="background-color:yellow">Finally, you might be wondering why are we *counting the number of bits* required to encode some amount of information, and why do we bother with encoding information in terms of bits at all</span>.
+<span style="background-color:yellow; color: black">Finally, you might be wondering why are we *counting the number of bits* required to encode some amount of information, and why do we bother with encoding information in terms of bits at all</span>.
 As said in the introduction, the **goal** of this course is to learn how to build a general-purpose digital device (computers).

 * We begin the first half of our learning journey by trying to **create** a digital device (not for general purpose yet) that's for a **specific purpose,** for example:
 	* a *simple* device that can perform 1-bit addition  *(Mini Hardware Project)*,